hodyroff/scs-training/clusterstacks/presentation/03-architecture.md

 - This diagram shows the high-level architecture of Cluster Stacks
 - CAPI (Cluster API) is a Kubernetes sub-project that provides declarative APIs for creating and managing Kubernetes clusters
 - There's a management cluster that runs the Cluster API controllers
-- These controllers manage the lifecycle of workload clusters
+- These controllers manage the life-cycle of workload clusters
 - The architecture follows the "managing Kubernetes with Kubernetes" pattern
 - Cluster Stack Operator (CSO) extends CAPI to work with Cluster Stacks
 - Each workload cluster is defined by a ClusterStack that specifies both cluster configuration and add-ons